yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 example, you can happily annotate a variable to be an `int` but then assign a string into it.
-This is very much unlike Haskell, where adherence to type declarations and well-typedness is *enforced* by the compilerthe compiler will reject any program that is not well-typed.
+This is very much unlike Haskell, where adherence to type declarations and well-typedness is *enforced* by the compiler&mdash;the compiler will reject any program that is not well-typed.

-::: example
 Observe the following program fragment:

 ``` haskell